cattymod/docs/docs/extensions/modals.md

 ### `(choose (Item,Item,Item))`

 Ask your users to choose from a list.
-Seperate them using commas and make sure to not have spaces after each comma.
+Seperate them using commas and make sure to not have spaces after each comma for a better look in the dropdown.

 ### `(slider (name) min (smallest amount) max (biggest amount) default (value when you open the prompt))`